BerkeTurkaydin/lipid_block/README.md

 This will copy scripts from `../1/` into each replicate folder, run analyses, generate plots with gnuplot, and convert `.ps` files to `.pdf`.

-## Notes

-- The batch script preserves your original file names (some are Turkish).
-If you want a cleaner public repo, we can rename everything to English and update calls consistently.
-- MDAnalysis atom **indices** are 0-based internally; selection strings like `index 9735 to 25074` follow MDAnalysis selection syntax.
-Double-check against your system.